luojiahai/luojiahai.github.io/docs/index.md

     details: This is luojiahai.
 My personality is INTJ.
 I'm from Guangzhou, China.
   - icon: 🖥️
     title: Work
-    details: I work in software development engineering.
-I'm currently working hard for a living.
+    details: I do software engineering.
+I'm working hard for a living.
   - icon: 🍚
     title: Interests
     details: I like eating, cooking, and grocery shopping.
 I don't like sports.